Grendel (film): Plot

-The following day, Beowulf discusses again with the royal family.
-While Unferth blames him for the tragedy, Beowulf gets the king to admit that he had been able to keep Grendel calm for the last few years through child sacrifices, as his predecessor did with Hag: this is why there are no more children on the island.
-Beowulf decides then to look for Grendel on his own, and order Wulfgar to bomb the forest with burning barrels, in order to lure Grendel out.
-While the rest of the group stays behind and is ambushed by Grendel, Beowulf is able to shoot it in the head with one of the bolts and then pierce his heart.
+The following day, Beowulf gets Hrothgar to admit that he had been able to keep Grendel calm for the last few years through child sacrifices, as his predecessor did with Hag: this is why there are no more children on the island.
+Beowulf decides then to look for Grendel on his own, and order Wulfgar to bomb the forest with burning barrels, to lure Grendel out.
+While the rest of the group stays behind and is ambushed by Grendel, Beowulf manages to shoot it in the head with one of the bolts and then pierce his heart.
 As proof of his death, he takes Grendel's arm with him.

-King Hrothgar is delighted with the result and generously rewards the heroes.
+Hrothgar is delighted with the result and generously rewards the heroes.
 While Beowulf and his people head for the ship to return home, it becomes clear that Grendel's mother, Hag, was never dead and now wants to avenge her son.
 She kidnaps Ingrid, prompting the royal family to call Beowulf back; Unferth and Finn, however, take up the chase separately.
-Ingrid manages to free herself, but now walks aimlessly in the forest; Unferth protects her from Hag, but pays for it with his life.
-As he dies, he confesses his love for her and asks her to tell his parents that he is sorry for his brother's death and that he asks for forgiveness.
+Ingrid frees herself, but now walks aimlessly in the forest; Unferth protects her from Hag, but pays for it with his life.
+While dying, he confesses his love for Ingrid and asks her to tell his parents that he is sorry for his brother's death and that he asks for forgiveness.

-When Hag returns to capture Ingrid again, Finn jumps in between them and manages to injure the monster, but he is abducted by Hag.
-Now Beowulf, Wulfgar and the royal couple arrive on site and Beowulf decides to hunt Hag alone; King Hrothgar then recommends him to use the sword he will find at the entrance of Hag's cave.
-In the vicinity of the cave he finds indeed the sword and a little later the seriously injured Finn.
-Now Hag ambushes Beowulf, whose attempts to hit the flying monster fail miserably, and throws him against a rock.
+When Hag returns to capture Ingrid again, Finn jumps in between them and injures the monster, but Hag abducts him.
+Beowulf, Wulfgar and the royal couple arrive on site and Beowulf decides to hunt Hag alone; Hrothgar then recommends him to use the sword he will find at the entrance of Hag's cave.
+In the vicinity of the cave, he finds the sword and then the seriously injured Finn.
+Hag ambushes Beowulf, whose attempts to hit the flying monster fail, and throws him against a rock.
 Just before Hag can give Beowulf the fatal blow, Finn shoots her in the back with the crossbow.
 Hag then turns to Finn but Beowulf seizes the opportunity and beheads her with the sword.
-He brings the head to the king as proof and carry the seriously injured Finn to the village.
+He brings the head to Hrothgar as proof and carry the seriously injured Finn to the village.

-In the credits Beowulf is shown on a ship heading for new adventures.
-Finn and Ingrid stay together and have a child: after the deaths of Grendel and Hag, peace has returned.
+Beowulf later gets on a ship heading for new adventures.
+Finn and Ingrid stay together and have a child: after the deaths of Grendel and Hag, peace returns.